ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-through-terraform/guide.en-us.md

 Why?

-Because, behind the scene, the OVH Terraform provider is doing requests to OVHcloud APIs.
+Because, behind the scenes, the "OVH Terraform provider" is doing requests to OVHcloud APIs.

-In order to retrieve theses needed informations, please follow [First steps with the OVHcloud APIs](https://docs.ovh.com/gb/en/api/first-steps-with-ovh-api/) tutorial.
+In order to retrieve this necessary information, please follow [First steps with the OVHcloud APIs](https://docs.ovh.com/us/en/api/first-steps-with-ovh-api/) tutorial.

 When you have successfully generated your OVH tokens, please keep them.
-You'll have to defined them in the coming minutes ;-).
+You'll have to define them in the coming minutes ;-).

-A latest needed information, is the `service_name`: it is the ID of your Public Cloud project.
+The last needed information is the `service_name`: it is the ID of your Public Cloud project.

 How to get it?

-In Public Cloud section, you can retrieve your service name ID thanks to `Copy to clipboard`{.action} button.
+In the Public Cloud section, you can retrieve your service name ID thanks to the `Copy to clipboard`{.action} button.

 ![Copy paste service name](images/get-service-name.png){.thumbnail}